sedouard/resume/readme.md

 To git deploy to an Azure website you'll need to have an Azure subscription.

-Get an Azure Account by either getting a [free trial](http://azure.microsoft.com/en-us/pricing/free-trial/), a token from me, @sedouard which looks like this:
+Get an Azure Account by either getting a [free trial](http://azure.microsoft.com/en-us/pricing/free-trial/), or a token from me, @sedouard which looks like this:

 ![](ScreenShots/ss0-0.png)